 - Network.
 Meet with departmental representatives, deans, directors of studies, advisors, peer academic advisors, career counselors, peer career advisors, faculty, upperclassmen and alumni to discuss majors and career paths.

 Explore Your Options

 - Learn from others.
-Search the TigerNet Alumni Directory and Alumni Careers Network for alumni volunteers by major.
+Search the TigerNet Alumni Directory for alumni volunteers by major.